FunMiles/PicoAsync/README.md

 There are 3 examples:
 - main - 3 tasks: flashes the LED; prints a timer; prints when pin 26 experiences an edge up or down.
+- examples/ssd1306_demo - Assumes a 128x32 OLED display connected to GPIO pins 1 and 2: 3 tasks:
+    - flashes the LED
+    - draw a vertical line moving from left to right
+    - draws three horizontal lines moving from right to left
 - pio_examples/DS1820 - 4 tasks:
     - flashes the LED
     - read the temperature from a thermometer attached to pin 2